natefinch/graffiti/README.md

 }
 ```

-The idea is to support arbitrary tags (no need to bake-in the tag types), and
-allow for some simple rules, like tagging Id as _id for bson.

-Also, the idea is to support in-file tags with the appropriate command-line so
+### TODO

+Working on support for a `graffiti run` command that will parse a go file and
+run graffiti commands embedded in comments in the file (much like go generate).
-that run-on-save can work for your favorite editor, something like the following:
+Then, run-on-save can work for your favorite editor, something like the
+following:

 //graffiti: json,yaml

 Then whenever you save, graffiti will update the struct tags in this file.

-I would also like to support giving name translations (to support something like
-mgo's Id to _id for bson), as well as possibly some way to specify when to use
-omitempty.

-The major problem with these two features is how to sanely specify them on the
-command line.